Skip to main content

 How is the Purchase Price Adjusted?

 As the diligence process nears its conclusion, attention turns to the adjustment of the purchase price.
 The goal here is to minimize unexpected adjustments to the extent possible.
-This is achieved through a robust net working capital analysis used to set a “peg” (i.e., a benchmark or baseline amount of non-cash net working capital that is agreed upon by the buyer and the seller).
+This is achieved through a robust net working capital analysis used to set a “PEG” (i.e., a benchmark or baseline amount of non-cash net working capital that is agreed upon by the buyer and the seller).

 The adjustment to working capital aims to achieve a fair and justifiable shift in the purchase agreement.